-Citing the case of Mahama vrs the Electoral Commission of Ghana and Akufo-Addo in the just ended election petition, he said the judges of the Supreme Court indicated that witness cannot be compelled to testify, hence his client, Nana Ama McBrown would not be able to testify for government against Bulldog.
+Citing the case of Mahama vrs the Electoral Commission of Ghana and Akufo-Addo in the just-ended election petition, he said the judges of the Supreme Court indicated that witnesses cannot be compelled to testify, hence his client, Nana Ama McBrown would not be able to testify for the government against Bulldog.

 “The court cannot compel someone to give a witness statement as Jean Mensa did in the 2020 election petition,” the lawyer cited.

-Prosecution led by Chief Inspector Simon Apiorsornu, retook the plea of Hanson and re read the facts of the case after amending the charge sheet and the facts.
+The prosecution led by Chief Inspector Simon Apiorsornu retook the plea of Hanson and re-read the facts of the case after amending the charge sheet and the facts.

 Hanson has denied the charge of “Offensive conduct to breaches of the peace.”

-Meanwhile the accused person has been served with disclosures and all the documents prosecution intend to rely on.
+Meanwhile, the accused person has been served with disclosures and all the documents prosecution intends to rely on.

-The new facts as presented by prosecution were that the complainants in the case are citizens and regular viewers of UTV programme dubbed “United Showbiz,” hosted by Nana Ama Agyemang Mcbrown, which is live every Saturday between the hours of 9:00pm and 11:00pm.
+The new facts as presented by the prosecution were that the complainants in the case are citizens and regular viewers of the UTV program dubbed “United Showbiz,” hosted by Nana Ama Agyemang Mcbrown, which is live every Saturday between the hours of 9:00 pm and 11:00 pm.

-The prosecution said on January 9, this year, the programme was aired on UTV as usual and the accused was one of the panelists who appeared on the show.
+The prosecution said on January 9, this year, the program was aired on UTV as usual and the accused was one of the panelists who appeared on the show.

-Chief Inspector Apiorsornu said during the programme, the issue of Menzgold was raised and Hanson quickly responded that “The President of the Republic, Nana Addo Dankwa Akufo Addo will not finish his four year tenure if he failed to pay Menzgold customers.”
+Chief Inspector Apiorsornu said during the program, the issue of Menzgold was raised and Hanson quickly responded that “The President of the Republic, Nana Addo Dankwa Akufo Addo will not finish his four-year tenure if he failed to pay Menzgold customers.”

 The prosecution said on January 12, this year, Hanson was handed over to the Police by the National Intelligence Bureau for investigations.

-The Prosecutor said the original video, which was in Twi and English language was forwarded to the Ghana Institute of Languages for transcription and same was transcribed into English language.
+The Prosecutor said the original video, which was in Twi and English language was forwarded to the Ghana Institute of Languages for transcription and the same was transcribed into the English language.